calypsonet/keyple-android-demo-validation/README.md

 It shows how to check if a card is authorized to enter a controlled area (entering the transport network with a Season Pass and/or Multi-trip ticket), a validation event is added in the event log to be checked by the [Keyple Demo Control](https://github.com/calypsonet/keyple-android-demo-control)  application.
-The contracts are loaded in the Calypso card with the Android application of the [Keyple Remote Demo package](https://github.com/calypsonet/keyple-java-demo-remote).
+The contracts are loaded in the Calypso card with the Android application of the [Keyple Reload Demo package](https://github.com/calypsonet/keyple-java-demo-remote).

 The demo application was tested on the following terminals:
 - `Famoco FX205` via the open source plugins [Famoco](https://github.com/calypsonet/keyple-famoco) (for SAM access) and [Android NFC](https://keyple.org/components-java/plugins/nfc/) (for card access).